-As a school community, working together, we received £250.00 from 'Pounds for Primaries'.
-We have continued success this session in organising shared events with our sister school, Kettins Primary School that celebrate our mutual school values.
-We had a fantastic joint Carol Service with Kettins and a shared Sports Day at Victory Park which was supported by Active Schools and our Community Link Worker.
+We have continued success this session in organising shared events with our sister school, Meigle Primary School, that celebrate our mutual school values.
+We shared a fantastic joint Carol Service Sports Day at Victory Park in Meigle, which was supported by Active Schools and our Community Link Worker.